-In real world engineering, bridges are designed to meet certain dead load (self weight) and live load (vehicles) requirements using prescribed safety factors.
+In real world engineering, bridges are designed to meet certain dead load (self-weight) and live load (vehicles) requirements using prescribed safety factors.
 Since steel, concrete and wood are expensive materials and funding is always limited for infrastructure projects, it is incumbent upon engineers to design their structures as efficiently as possible, while maintaining public safety.
-Therefore, the Mahoning Valley Miniature Bridge Building Competition (MVMBBC) committee has decided to extend this philosophy to our competition and have the focus placed on designing the lightest, most efficient structure, to carry a prescribed weight in future competitions.
+Therefore, the Mahoning Valley Miniature Bridge Building Competition (MVMBBC) committee extends this philosophy to our competition and focus is placed on designing the lightest, most efficient structure to carry a prescribed weight.

-The objective of this event is to design and build a structure with the highest load-to-weight capacity ratio ($^{Failure Load}/{Weight}$), over a predetermined span using supplied materials.
+The objective of this event is two-fold: To design a structure to carry a prescribed target load (40 lbs.) and to design and build a structure with the highest load-to-weight capacity ratio (Failure Load/Weight), over a predetermined span using supplied materials.
 The bridge must have an unobstructed flat roadbed capable of allowing a wheeled car to pass over its entire length.
-Each team may consist of 2-3 students and one supervisor, and may enter only one bridge that must be built at the competition within a 3-hour time limit.
+Each team may consist of 2-3 students and one supervisor and may enter only one bridge that must be built at the competition within a 3-hour time limit.
 Each school may enter up to two teams.
 This is an engineering event; therefore, failure to adhere to the rules and regulations herein will incur penalties against the final score.